USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab01.md

 Note: Repos that start with git@github.com require that you have ssh access to GitHub configured properly.

+Note: You could also clone the Autograder in your ```/home2``` directory.

-No we need to make sure the grade program is available on your PATH.
+Now we need to make sure the grade program is available on your PATH.
 A common approach is to create a local bin directory in your home directory ```~/.local/bin``` and put this on your PATH.
 We can link the grade program to this location:

 ```text
 $ cd